 Patients with DKC have a shortened lifespan.
 Causes of death from most to least common are bone marrow failure, lung disease, and malignancies.

-DKC is best managed by a multidisciplinary team that includes oncology nurses.
+DKC is best managed by an interprofessional team that includes oncology nurses.
 Because of the high risk of malignancy, patients must not only be screened regularly but should be educated on the harms of nicotine, alcohol and too much sunlight.

 |||DYSKERATOSIS CONGENITA.
 A CASE WITH NEW FEATURES., MILGROM H,STOLL HL Jr,CRISSEY JT,, Archives of dermatology, 1964 Mar [PubMed PMID: 14096348]|